 These Neons were created by Neon, a company that came from Samsung’s Technology and Advanced Research Labs (Star Labs).

-Presented at CES 2020, the Neons seem to have a lot of limitations, if you can call them that.
+Unveiled at CES 2020, the Neons seem to have a lot of limitations.

-They are not carbon copies of existing humans, each one is unique in looks and personality, and they do not know everything like Alexa or Google Assistant.
+They are not carbon copies of existing humans, each one being unique in looks and personality, and they do not know everything like Alexa or Google Assistant.

 Actually, Neon was quick to highlight that these are not AI assistants.